AbelDumecha/belly-button-challenge/README.md

 * Bar Chart: Displays the top 10 OTUs for the selected sample.
 * Bubble Chart: Visualizes the sample values against OTU IDs.
 * Metadata Panel: Shows demographic information for the selected sample.
 * Interactive updates: All charts and metadata update dynamically when a new sample is selected.

+## 6. Deploy the App
+* I deployed my app to GitHub Pages to make it accessible online.
+Here is the link: https://abeldumecha.github.io/belly-button-challenge/